winebarrel/qrn/README.md

     	maximum number of queries for each agent. zero is unlimited -nagents int
     	number of agents
+  -pre-query value
-  -query string
+    	file path of execution queries for each agent -query string
     	execution query
   -random value